Rab1na12/cloudsimple-azure-docs/CloudSimpleVM/cs-vm-overview.md

 | Network | Traffic in and out of the network (MB) over the selected interval.  |
 | Disk Bytes | Total data read from disk and written to disk (MB) over the selected interval.  |
 | Disk Operations | Average rate of disk operations (operations/second) over the selected interval. |

+## Contact CloudSimple Support
+If you face any issues, you can create a support request.
+To access the CloudSimple support portal click on [Open CloudSimple support portal](https://support.cloudsimple.com) link (This will open the CloudSimple support portal in a new browser tab).